piepdx/pie-cookbook/notes/outline.md

 					17. Demo Day
 				12. Ingredients we intentionally left behind
 					13. Day-long speed dating
+					14. Pitching from the beginning of the program
 12. Cooking
 	13. Primary objective: **Create an environment of trust that accelerates creative output**
 		14. Tinge it with realism